Simon Fraser, 11th Lord Lovat: Early life

 Simon was the second son of Thomas Fraser of Beaufort (1631–1699) and Lady Sybilla MacLeod (d.
 1682), daughter of John Mór MacLeod, 16th Chief of Clan MacLeod.
 The Beaufort Frasers were Lord Lovat, hereditary chiefs of the highland Clan Fraser.
 Simon was tutored privately at his home near Beauly.
 He was a capable student, becoming fluent in English, French and Gaelic, as well as gaining a solid grounding in Latin.

-His older brother Alexander died from wounds received fighting for the Jacobites at the victorious Battle of Killiecrankie.
+Simon's older brother, Alexander, died from wounds received fighting for the Jacobites at the victorious Battle of Killiecrankie.
 Simon, now his father's heir, left home to study at King's College, Aberdeen, where he was a "diligent student" and graduated with a Master of Arts degree in 1695.

-At this point he was at a crossroads, owing to the poor leadership of the clan by Hugh Fraser, 9th Lord Lovat (1666–1696).
+At this point Simon was at a crossroads, owing to the poor leadership of the clan by Hugh Fraser, 9th Lord Lovat (1666–1696).
 Recognising the threat posed to it by the expanding power of the nearby Clan Mackenzie, as well as its ally the Atholl Murrays, Simon of Beaufort needed to ensure his father's succession to the lordship.
 There were two avenues available to him to pursue this claim: the law or the army.
 He chose the latter.
 Accordingly, he went to Edinburgh and undertook to recruit three hundred men from his clan to form part of a regiment in the service of William III and Mary II.
 This was done more to ensure a body of well-trained soldiers under his influence than loyalty to the government.
 However, a suspicious Lord John Murray (brother of Hugh Fraser's wife, Amelia Murray) was colonel of Simon's regiment and he was only given a lieutenancy, not a salaried captainship.

 In early 1696, whilst on a trip to London in the company of both Simon of Beaufort and Lord John Murray, Hugh assigned the succession of the Lovat title to the Beaufort Frasers.
 Hugh died that same year, and Thomas of Beaufort (Simon's father) then took on the title of 10th Lord Lovat, but the succession was to be disputed by Lord John Murray, now the Earl of Tullibardine and the most powerful man in Scotland.